leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/gc-fundamentals-core-infrastructure.md

 ## Storage in the cloud
 ### Cloud Storage
 The storage objects offered by Cloud Storage are immutable, which means that you do not edit them, but instead a new version is created with every change made.
 Administrators have the option to either allow each new version to completely overwrite the older one, or to keep track of each change made to a particular object by enabling “versioning” within a bucket.
-If you don’t turn on object versioning, by default new versions will always overwrite older versions.
+If you don't turn on object versioning, by default new versions will always overwrite older versions.

 Using IAM roles and, where needed, access control lists (ACLs), organizations can conform to security best practices (principle of least privilege).